charmine618/fastapi_class11/README.md

 # fastapi_class11
-This is a quick example of a fast api service deployed using Vercel.
+this is a quick eample of a fastAPI service deployed using VERCEL

+## instructions